DocsUser GuidesNetwork Selector

 network:

 In this example the network configuration is set to route requests based on the cohort value.
-It includes parameters such as numberoffers, subcampaign, channel, campaign, params, value, userid, url, and customer.
+It includes parameters such as numberoffers, subcampaign, channel, campaign, in_params, value, userid, url, and customer.
 If those are not present, then it will pass it through from the calling service.

 {